aws-samples/llm-apps-workshop/blogs/rag/blog_post.md

 are potentially incorrect or inadequate.

-A commonly used approach to address the above mentioned problem is to use a technique called Retrieval Augumented Generation (RAG).
+A commonly used approach to address the above mentioned problem is to use a technique called Retrieval Augmented Generation (RAG).
 In the RAG approach we convert the user question into vector embeddings using an LLM and then do a similarity search for these embeddings in a pre-populated vector database holding the embeddings for the enterprise